 Auguste Deter 1850 — 1906

-John Langdon Down was a British physician who showed great devotion to science and medicine, working in organic chemistry early on and later winning awards for physiology and graduating at the top of his class at Royal London Hospital Medical College.
+John Langdon Down was a British physician who showed great devotion to science and medicine, working in organic chemistry early in his career and later winning awards for physiology and graduating at the top of his class at Royal London Hospital Medical College.
 Much to the dismay of Down’s professors, he chose to take a position as medical superintendent at Earlswood Institution for the Mentally Retarded in Surrey.
 Given Down’s academic excellence, many were surprised by his choice not to take a more prestigious position.
-Though Down later took on other prominent positions, including as a lecturer on therapeutics and principles of medicine at London Hospital Medical College, he always held a significant role in the organization and functioning of Earlswood, which would become a blueprint for future care of the mentally ill in the United Kingdom.
+Though Down later took on other prominent positions, including lecturer on therapeutics and principles of medicine at London Hospital Medical College, he always held a significant role in the organization and functioning of Earlswood, which would become a blueprint for future care of the mentally ill in the United Kingdom.

 In 1866, Down published the first English description of the condition that would ultimately bear his name.
 Nearly 93 years before the chromosome finding of trisomy 21 was published, Langdon Down gave a complete description of the phenotype of individuals with this common developmental disability.
 In 1959, Jérôme Lejeune identified Down syndrome as a chromosome 21 trisomy.

 Down syndrome is associated with impaired cognitive ability and physical growth as well as altered facial appearance.
 The intellectual disability is typically mild to moderate, however, in a few cases can be severe to profound.
 The incidence of Down syndrome is estimated at 1 per 800 to 1,000 births and much more common among older mothers.
 Because the Alzheimer’s APP gene is located on chromosome 21, almost all individuals with Down syndrome will go on to develop Alzheimer’s disease pathology by the fifth decade of life, with most also developing dementia.